-PearsonVUE and Proctored Exams
+Proctored Exams

-Pennsylvania Highlands Community College is a certified Pearson VUE testing center.
-Additionally, individuals needing a proctored testing environment for a certifying agency or educational institution may arrange for test proctoring in the Success Center for a fee.
+Individuals needing a proctored testing environment for a certifying agency or educational institution may arrange for test proctoring in the Success Center for a fee

 Counseling Services

 Personal counseling is available for students with issues in their personal lives that may negatively affect their academic pursuits.
 Students experiencing stress or anxiety, family problems, interpersonal conflict, or illness may benefit from consulting a counselor.
 Students are referred to resources in the community for intensive or on-going support.
 Counseling Services are confidential.